 An Effective Marketing Strategy Doesn’t Have to Be Spooky

 When it comes to trick-or-treating, who wants to pick just one?
-In the world of marketing, when you’re creating a marketing plan, you want to have your Halloween candy and eat it too.
+In the world of marketing, you want to have your Halloween candy and eat it too.
 When you create a solid marketing plan, even the most haunting competitors will be trembling.
 One of the biggest hurdles in creating a marketing plan starts at the planning stage.
-With Halloween quickly approaching, check out these tricks and treats to help you and make marketing a little less spooky.
+With Halloween upon us, check out these tricks and treats to help you make marketing a little less spooky:

 Trick: Set some ghostly goals

-You might feel overwhelmed with options.
-It might even take you back to those days when you would set out to trick-or-treat with your friends and you were so excited you didn’t know which neighborhood to hit first.
-So much candy, so little time!
+When choosing a marketing team, you might feel overwhelmed with options.
+It might even take you back to those days trick-or-treating with your friends when you were so excited, but didn't know which costume to wear.
 The good news is that you have much longer than one night to achieve your sweetest dreams—unlike the Sanderson Sisters from Hocus Pocus.
-Once you do, you’ll have more treats (and revenue) to keep you busy past All Hallows Eve.

 Treat: Gain a better understanding of your business needs

 Take your time and think about what you want to achieve with your marketing plan.
 If you aren’t sure where to start, think about some spooky problems your business has been hiding from.
-One of the most common goals that businesses set to achieve through marketing is attaining more clients.
+One of the most common goals for businesses is attaining more clients.
 Perhaps you want to enhance your social media presence, increase brand awareness, or trump one of your competitors.
 At the end of the day, no matter what kind of business you are running, your customers are the backbone, and a marketing plan can be a great way to reach even more of them.

 Trick: Find the “sweet spot” of your business